acm-mu/abacus/README.md

   `docker-compose up -d`
 - Open a new web browser and go to [localhost:3000](http://localhost:3000)

+  Piston will take a couple of minutes to install language dependencies You can watch the logs with `docker logs --follow piston` to wait for setup to complete. (~10 minutes)

+  You can use Abacus while this is happening, but Piston will not work

 ### Creating a new branch
 - in your terminal/powershell, cd to the root of your abacus clone
 - git checkout master